Tailored Medigap Plan Quotes for Flagler County Seniors

 Council on Aging of Flagler County

-The Council on Aging of Flagler County operates programs that help seniors remain active and supported within the community.
-Services often include senior activity programs, information and referral assistance, and community engagement opportunities.
+The Council on Aging of Flagler County provides programs that help older adults remain active and engaged within the community.
+Services may include educational programs, wellness activities, referral assistance, transportation coordination, and community-based support resources.

-The organization also collaborates with other agencies to connect residents with transportation services, meal programs, and health resources.
+The organization also works with other local agencies to connect residents with meal programs, caregiver assistance, and senior support services.

 Florida SHINE Medicare Counseling

-For seniors who have questions about Medicare coverage, the Florida SHINE Program (Serving Health Insurance Needs of Elders) provides free, unbiased counseling.
-SHINE counselors help Medicare beneficiaries understand their options, review plans, and avoid common enrollment mistakes.
+The Florida SHINE Program (Serving Health Insurance Needs of Elders) provides free, unbiased Medicare counseling for Florida residents.
+SHINE counselors help Medicare beneficiaries understand plan options, compare coverage, review enrollment periods, and answer Medicare-related questions.

-The ElderSource Area Agency on Aging serves seniors across Northeast Florida, including Flagler County.
-The organization helps connect older adults with services such as caregiver support, nutrition programs, in-home assistance, and long-term care resources.
+The ElderSource Area Agency on Aging serves seniors throughout Northeast Florida, including Flagler County.
+The organization connects older adults and caregivers with programs such as nutrition services, caregiver support, in-home assistance, transportation programs, and long-term care resources.

-Programs are designed to help seniors remain safely in their homes while maintaining independence.
+Many services are designed to help seniors remain safely in their homes while maintaining independence as healthcare needs change over time.

 Parks, Recreation, and Outdoor Activities